vxdosick/vxdosick/README.md

 <h3 style="min-width: 110px;">😀 About Me</h3>

 <p style="font-size: 20px;">
 I've been doing programming for 2 years now.
 I like to learn and work on something new, but I am also good at doing routine work that I enjoy.
 I objectively evaluate my knowledge and skills while showing all my skills and projects I have worked on.
 I started programming with frontend while learning the backend part mainly based on Node.js.
 I am ready to conquer programming with a team that supports me.
 I aim to develop commercial projects that people will use for their own purposes.
-Any evaluation of my projects is important to me. 💖
+Any evaluation of my projects is important to me.
+I have been doing web development for 2 years now.
+I take initiative in challenging and new to me projects, but I am also good at doing routine work that I understand.
+I am ready to learn and develop new skills and work for the benefit of the team.
+I know a lot of technologies, I develop projects on MEVN, MERN stack.
+I am eager to work and lead my team forward. 💖
 </p>

 <h3 style="margin-bottom: 50px; text-align: center;">📩 Contacts</h3>